 The surgery itself was an interesting experience.
 To help with recovery the anesthesiologist suggested an epidural and a light sedative.
 I like the idea of quicker recovery, so sure.
 He told me I’d be mostly out of it, but I didn’t think about the fact that I’d be somewhat aware of my surroundings.
-Let me just say that 3 hours of feeling tugging and pulling in shifting around in your abdominal cavity paired with hearing the doctors talk about what they were doing and finding…. well it was weird at the least and scary at a few points.
+Let me just say that 3 hours of being somewhat aware that doctors hands are inside you is…. well it was weird to say the least.

 Recovery had me in the hospital for 5 days.
 And then home recovering for 6 weeks before I started feeling close to my pre-surgery self.

 - Prep lots of food before going to the hospital to eat well while at the hospital.

 - Take your own food to the hospital – I cleared my diet with my surgeon and had broth, smoothies, puréed vegetable soups and then some semi-solid soups with chunks of veggies and salmon.

 - Let people help – my hubby and my parents were here to help and although it was weird to ask for help, I know I needed it.